acolite/acolite/README.md

 * Vanhellemont 2020a, [Automated water surface temperature retrieval from Landsat 8/TIRS](https://doi.org/10.1016/j.rse.2019.111518)

 * Vanhellemont 2020b, [Combined land surface emissivity and temperature estimation from Landsat 8 OLI and TIRS](https://doi.org/10.1016/j.isprsjprs.2020.06.007)

-ACOLITE development was funded under various projects, a.o. by the Belgian Science Policy Office STEREO program under contracts SR/37/135 (JELLYFOR project) and SR/00/325 (PONDER project), and by the European Community's Seventh Framework Programme (FP7/2007-2013) under grant agreement n° 606797 (HIGHROC project).
-TACT development was funded by the Belgian Science Policy Office BRAIN-be program under contract BR/165/A1/MICROBIAN.

-**ACOLITE is provided by RBINS as an experimental tool, without explicit or implied warranty.
-Use of the program is at your own discretion and risk.**

 ## Distribution
 This repository contains all the source code to run ACOLITE in a Python environment.
 ACOLITE is also distributed as a binary package on the [REMSEM page](http://odnature.naturalsciences.be/remsem/software-and-data/acolite) and supported on the [ACOLITE forum](http://odnature.naturalsciences.be/remsem/acolite-forum/).
 Currently the previous Landsat/Sentinel-2 version (v20210114.0) is available.